cavallium/WarpPI/README.md

 # WarpPI Calculator
 Step-by-step algebra calculator for Raspberry PI.

-**This project is experimental and strictly related to my calculator, designed to run on an embedded hardware.
+**This project is experimental and strictly related to my calculator, designed to run on a raspberry PI Zero.**
-It works but many fundamental features aren't complete.**<br>
+**Many fundamental features are missing, this project is still in its infancy.**<br>

 **If you really want to build and test it on your computer take account of that.**